vividf/AWML/tools/auto_labeling_3d/README.md

     - ..
 ```

-- Make the info file from non-annotated dataset with offline model.
+- Make the info file from non-annotated dataset and the 3d detection model.
-  - The info file contain the confidence information.
+  - The info file contains the confidence information.

 ```sh
 python tools/auto_labeling_3d/create_info_data/create_info_data.py --root-path {path to directory of non-annotated T4dataset} --out-dir {path to output} --config {model config file to use auto labeling} --ckpt {checkpoint file}